bilalnaqvi7/Credit-Risk-Analysis/README.md

 ## 4.Credit Scoring – What , Why & How
 ### What : Methodology leveraged by Financial Institutions to determine the risk of non payment associated with loans
 ### Why is it used?
-Credit Scoring enables decision making at all customer lifecycle stages Removes the need to manually examine each loan customer Clear understanding of Denial or Approval reasons leading to sound business approach
+1.Credit Scoring enables decision making at all customer lifecycle stages 2.Removes the need to manually examine each loan customer 3.Clear understanding of Denial or Approval reasons leading to sound business approach

 ### How is it used?
 Credit Scores are used to determine the following areas under Loan portfolios

-Approval – Should the Loan be approved?
+1.Approval – Should the Loan be approved?
-Pricing – What is the right Interest ?
+2.Pricing – What is the right Interest ?
-Cross Sell – Can we sell another loan ?
+3.Cross Sell – Can we sell another loan ?
-Refinance – Should there be a change in Interest?
+4.Refinance – Should there be a change in Interest?